eymenelneccar/ddv22/replit.md

   - Income entries with categorization (subscriptions, prints, other)
   - Expense entries with reason tracking
   - Employees table with position and salary information
+  - Deposits table for tracking customer deposits with amounts and descriptions
+  - Receivables table for managing customer receivables with due dates and payment status
   - Activities table for audit logging
   - Sessions table for authentication persistence